Forensic Science, B.S.College of Arts and Sciences

 You will be immersed in crime scene investigation and diverse forensic science content areas including forensic serology and DNA analysis.
 And, you will learn about the technologies that are being used to help catch criminals in the real world.

 - You will receive cutting-edge, experience-based learning, using modern forensic testing techniques and state-of-the-art equipment.

 - You will participate in realistic forensic casework projects, including the presentation of evidence in a mock trial.

-- Robust coursework will immerse you in forensic microbiology, forensic ecology and advanced DNA applications, including polymerase chain reaction, cloning and DNA sequencing.
+- Robust coursework will immerse you in advanced DNA applications, including polymerase chain reaction (PCR), quantitative PCR, capillary electrophoresis, DNA fragment analysis and DNA sequencing.

 Below are some of the potential career opportunities available to graduates with this degree.
 Additionally, you will find national statistics for average annual salaries and projected job growth, as identified by BLS.gov statistics.
 Salaries can vary based on the market in which you live and the prior experience you bring to the position.

 Job outlook through 2028: 11 percent increase